-- The company may choose to apply for an incentive grant based on the number of high-paying jobs created rather than the amount of investment made.
+- The company may choose to apply for an incentive grant based on the number of highpaying jobs created rather than the amount of investment made.
 The base figure for jobs that meet or exceed the average wage rate for Guilford County, as determined by the most recent wage report from the NC Employment Security Commission, is \$1,000 for each new job created.
-If at least half the jobs in the relocation or expansion equal or exceed 90% of the average wage rate (currently \$641/ week, or \$33,332/year), then the base rate may apply to all jobs created.
+If at least half the jobs in the relocation or expansion equal or exceed 90% of the average wage rate (currently \$641/week; \$33,332/year), then the base rate may apply to all jobs created.
 If most of the new jobs are to be paid less than the 90% figure, the project does not meet the intent of the High Paying Job incentive criteria.
 The company may opt to apply for a grant equal to \$500/job.
-Because the intent of this option is to create high-paying jobs and because the job impact is significantly larger than the investment made, there shall be no consideration under this option for projects where the median wage is less than 75% of the average annual wage for Guilford County.
+Because the intent of this option is to create high-paying jobs and because the job impact is decidedly larger than the investment made, there shall be no consideration under this option given to projects where the median wage is less than 75% of the average annual wage for Guilford County.
 Alternately, the company may apply for an economic investment that pays for only those jobs at or above the average wage rate (at \$1,000/job) with no provision for assistance related to any other jobs in the project.
 Assistance is paid over a four-year term.
-There is no minimum provision for capital investment in the Job Creation option. - For corporate expansions or relocations that are providing at least 50% of the job expansion in very high-paying jobs (defined as meeting or exceeding the Guilford County median family income 2005 figure of \$54,727), the company may request an incentive grant of up to \$2,000 per job created that fits this category.
-Any jobs that are created that are paid between the average annual wage (currently \$37,024) and the median - family wage may qualify for the \$1,000 per job base rate.
-All other jobs under the average annual wage may qualify for \$500 per job. - A project should create at least 25 permanent, full-time jobs (35 hours or more per week) per new business, relocation, or expansion; however, the total number of new jobs created will be used to evaluate the request.
+There is no minimum provision for capital investment in the Job Creation option. - For corporate expansions or relocations that are providing at least 50% of the job expansion in very high paying jobs (defined as meeting or exceeding the Guilford County median family income 2005 figure of \$54,727), the company may request an incentive grant of up to \$2,000 per job created that fits this category.
+Any jobs that are created that are paid between the average annual wage (currently \$37,024) and the median family wage may qualify for the \$1,000 per job base rate.
+All other jobs under the average annual wage may qualify for \$500 per job.

+- A project should create at least 25 permanent, full-time jobs (35 hours/week or more) per new business, relocation or expansion; however, the total number of new jobs created will be used to evaluate the request.
 Only net new job creation will be considered.
-This policy does not include consolidations, mergers, or restating of the company name to achieve qualification.
-An increase of 25 or more jobs from the current employment base is the benchmark.

-- The payment period is four consecutive years.
-The first year-end investment payment (for 25 or more new or additional permanent full-time employees) is \$200/job.
+This policy does not include consolidations, mergers or restating of company name to achieve qualification.
+An increase in jobs of 25 or more from the current employment base is the benchmark. - The payment period is four consecutive years.
+The first year-end investment payment (at or above 25 new or additional permanent full-time employees) is \$200/job.
 Year two: \$400/job.
 Year three: \$200/job.
 Year four: \$200/job.
-Job increases during the second through fourth years of the contract will be paid at the rate applicable to that year.
-However, under all circumstances, the total scope of each contract and the range of payments are for four years. - In extraordinary circumstances, the rate of \$1,000 (\$200 + \$400 + \$200 + \$200 = \$1,000 over four years) may be used as a job retention incentive.
+Job increases during the second through fourth year of the contract will be paid at that year's rate, but under all circumstances, the total scope of each contract and range of payments is four years. - In extraordinary circumstances the rate of \$1,000 (\$200 + \$400 + \$200 + \$200 = \$1,000 over four years) may be used as a job retention incentive.
 Assistance for retention of existing jobs is capped at a (cumulative) maximum of \$100,000 over the four-year life of the contract.

 II (B).
-Special Industry Situations
+SPECIAL INDUSTRY SITUATIONS